cjwit/vote/README.md

 Next up:

 * Build D3 representations for PollMini and PollPage
+	* Bar Chart issues:
+		* Show flat line if no votes
+		* Transition on update
+		* Thickness needs to update when adding option
+		* First/highest does not update
+		* Add labels or mouseover or something
 * Require login for creating poll
 	* Add owner to schema, add login.status to form validation, add owner to addPoll
 	* Handle duplicate poll names, usernames